• Skip to main content

 Choose tender & bone-in mutton as it tastes the best.

-Preparation for mutton fry
+Preparation for Mutton Fry

 1. To make this dish, we will need to dry roast & grind the spices.
-Alternately you can also use any other readymade mutton masala or garam masala.
-Dry roast coriander seeds, red chilies, cinnamon, cloves and cardamoms until lightly roasted.
-Then add fennel seeds and cumin.
-Saute for a min.
-Add coconut or poppy seeds and turn off the heat.
-Cool all these and make a fine powder.
+Alternately you can also use any other readymade meat masala or garam masala.
+Add the following spices to a pan and dry roast on a low flame until lightly aromatic:

 2. Wash mutton and drain completely.
 Add ginger garlic paste, salt, turmeric and half of the masala powder prepared above.
 I use 1 tsp ghee for flavor and this is optional.
-You can also use chili powder if you prefer the dish hot.
+You can also use ¼ to ½ teaspoon chili powder if you prefer the dish hot.
 If using any other masala powder please check the instructions on the pack.
 For most brands you can use about 3/4 to 1 tbsp masala powder.

 Wash mutton